 A WAF will protect your web applications via careful monitoring and filtering of any HTTP traffic occurring between said applications and the World Wide Web.
 In essence, it’s something of a shield.
 You can use it to deter any zero-day exploits, CSRF attacks, malware threats, SQL injections, etc. Though, bear in mind that you can’t use it to defend against any sort of attack; it should only be a part of your protection suite.

 This is also referred to as a reverse proxy.
 With a usual proxy server, the identity of the client machine is protected via an intermediary.
-But with a WAF, the server itself is protected because all clients go through the web application firewall before they reach it.
+But with a WAF and, the server itself is protected because all clients go through the web application firewall before they reach it.
+You can also check a spyware guide to know the latest technologies in use that will keep you protected.

 WAF operations are governed by rules that we call policies, utilized to single out any malicious traffic.
 These policies can be modified by the user pretty easily, allowing for a quick adaptation to new attack vectors.